yangshun/tech-interview-handbook/contents/interview-formats.md

 ### Take home assignment

 There has been numerous debates on whether asking algorithm questions are a good way of assessing individual abilities as they aren't exactly the most relevant skills needed for a job.
 Take home assignment is a format designed to address the shortcomings of the algorithm interview by getting candidates to work on larger projects which allow them to demonstrate software design skills.

 However, this interview format takes up more time from both the candidates and the company and hence it is not as commonly seen in large companies where they have a high volume of candidates.
 This format is more common among startups and small companies.
+Tools like [Intervue.io](https://intervue.io/) can auto grade assignments which can reduce time for the organisation to improve evaluation efficiency.

 Examples